ashutosh7i/mstack-auth/readme.md

 - **CORS Support:**
   Cross-origin requests are allowed for development.
 (Restrict in production.)

-- **In-memory Stores:**
+- **Database-Backed:**
-  Users and refresh tokens are stored in arrays for demonstration.
-Replace with a database for production use.
+  Users and refresh tokens are stored in the database using Drizzle ORM.

 ---